 Exercise in the form of running or swimming is one thing, but Stewart says that proper exercise should come with a purpose.
-Have a purpose for every move you are making with your retriever.
+Have a purpose for every move that you make with your retriever.
 There should be a goal every time you step outside with a bumper.
 Take everything you can from last waterfowl season and turn it into a part of your exercise and training sessions this spring.

 1. Steadiness – Breaking on the shot or to live birds

 This is the most common issue following duck season.
 Dogs learn to watch hunters' behaviors and jump the gun when they are too eager to retrieve.
 This behavior can create dangerous situations for the dog and hunters.